skelton-group/Phonopy-Importer/README.md

 ## Installation

-PhonopyImporter is supplied as a Python module - `PhonopyImporter` - and a set of command-line scripts.
+PhonopyImporter is supplied as a Python module, `PhonopyImporter`, and a set of command-line scripts.
 To install the code, clone the repository and add the root folder to the `PATH` and `PYTHONPATH` variables, e.g.:

 ```bash